ruc-datalab/RelGen/README.md

 ## Overview

-<font color='red'>介绍relgen是做什么的</font>

 RelGen is a Python library designed to generate real relational data for users.
-RelGen uses a variety of advanced deep generative models and algorithms to learn data distribution from real data and generate high-quality simulation data.
+RelGen uses a variety of advanced deep generative models and algorithms to learn data distribution from real data and generate high-quality simulation data.RelGen can be applied to database system testing, data publishing and cross-domain data flow, as well as machine learning data augmentation.

 <font color='red'>图画得更好看一些</font>